We see our Android app as an amazing opportunity to make an impact.

 Our Android app is native and is being built in-house as part of an integrated product and engineering team.

-After releasing the first version this year we shall relentlessly focus on making the user journey smoother whilst aiming to remove customer anxiety points throughout the purchase funnel.
+As we grow we shall relentlessly focus on making the user journey smoother whilst aiming to remove customer anxiety points throughout the purchase funnel.

 Beyond that we shall start developing components as part of our data science programme, specifically clustering sentimental photos into events, filtering out content that is unsuitable for printing and then composing them into finished products.
 The goal is to create curated products completely automatically without the requirement of any user input or action.